MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 - **Tagging is critical to all governance:** Ensure all workloads and resources follow [proper naming and tagging conventions](../../ready/azure-best-practices/naming-and-tagging.md) and [enforce tagging conventions using Azure Policy](https://docs.microsoft.com/azure/governance/policy/tutorials/govern-tags).
 - **Identify right size opportunities:** Review your current resource utilization and performance requirements across the environment to identify resources which have remained underutilized for a period of time (generally more than 90 days).
 - **Right-size provisioned SKUs:** Modify underutilized resource to use the smallest instance or SKU that can support the performance requirements of each resource.
-- **Autoshutdown for VMs:** When a VM isn't in constant use, consider automated shutdown.
+- **Auto-shutdown for VMs:** When a VM isn't in constant use, consider automated shutdown.
 The VM won't be deleted or decommissioned, but it will stop consuming compute and memory costs until it's turned back on.
-- **Autoshutdown all nonproduction assets:** If a VM is part of a nonproduction environment, specifically development environments, establish an autoshutdown policy to reduce unused costs.
+- **Auto-shutdown all nonproduction assets:** If a VM is part of a nonproduction environment, specifically development environments, establish an auto-shutdown policy to reduce unused costs.
 Whenever possible, use Azure DevTest Labs as a self-service option to help developers hold themselves accountable for cost.
 - **Shut down and decommission unused resources:** Yes, we said it twice.
 If a resource hasn't been used in more than 90 days and doesn't have a clear uptime requirement, turn it off.
 More importantly, if a machine has been stopped or shut down for more than 90 days, then deprovision and delete that resource.
 Validate that any data retention policies are met through backup or other mechanisms.
 - **Clean up orphaned disks:** Delete unused storage, especially VM storage that is no longer attached to any VMs.
 - **Right-size redundancy:** If the resource doesn't require a high degree of redundancy, remove geo-redundant storage.